Freed and Exonerated Delawareans

 In vacating Mr. Purnell’s conviction and sentence, the Supreme Court cited a litany of improper police and prosecutorial conduct that the State had used to secure Mr. Purnell’s conviction, including lying to multiple witnesses, threatening them with the death penalty if they did not implicate Mr. Purnell, and interrogating one cognitively impaired witness for more than eleven hours while he remained handcuffed to a chair in the interrogation room.

-On April 28th, 2022, in response to the defense’s motion to dismiss, the State of Delaware dismissed all charges against Mark.
+On April 28th, 2022, the State of Delaware dismissed all charges against Mark.

 Purnell v.
 State is the first case in which the Delaware Supreme Court has found the actual innocence exception to the bar against successive post-conviction motions to apply.

+Marlow was represented by a team including James Moreno and Herbert Mondros of Innocence Project Delaware.
 Wright’s case “was wrought with prosecutorial and police misconduct” according to Attorney James Moreno, a member of Wright’s defense team.
-When new evidence came to light in 2013, Moreno requested a retrial and argued to suppress Wright’s 1992 confession tape, which had been filmed while Wright was under the influence of drugs.
-It had been the prosecution’s sole evidence.
 In 2015, Superior Court Judge John Parkins Jr. ruled Wright’s confession inadmissible.
 Wright’s charges were dismissed, and he walked free for the first time in two decades.

-At the time the Supreme Court overturned Wright’s sentence, he was the longest-serving death row inmate in Delaware.
+At the time the Supreme Court overturned Wright’s sentence, he was the longest-serving person on death row in Delaware.